aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf.devices/dicomdevice/dicomdevice/_index.md

 ---
-title: DicomDevice
+title: DicomDevice.DicomDevice
 second_title: Aspose.PDF for .NET API Reference
-description: Initializes a new instance of the DicomDeviceaspose.pdf.devices/dicomdevice class with default resolution.
+description: DicomDevice constructor.
+Initializes a new instance of the DicomDevice class with default resolution
 type: docs
 weight: 10
 url: /net/aspose.pdf.devices/dicomdevice/dicomdevice/
 ---
 ## DicomDevice() {#constructor}

-Initializes a new instance of the [`DicomDevice`](../../dicomdevice) class with default resolution.
+Initializes a new instance of the [`DicomDevice`](../) class with default resolution.

 ```csharp
 public DicomDevice()